My Favourite Hikes in Kananaskis (So Far!)

 * Trailhead: North Interlakes Parking Lot (Peter Lougheed Provincial Park)

-This hike takes you out of Alberta’s Peter Lougheed Provincial Park and just into BC, so you leave footprints in two provinces in one day, which is kinda fun.
-North Kananaskis Pass is a rewarding, fun and relatively easy-going hike, as far as long hikes in the Canadian Rockies go.
+This hike takes you out of Alberta’s Peter Lougheed Provincial Park and just into BC, so you can leave your footprints in two provinces on the same day, which is kinda fun.
+North Kananaskis Pass is a rewarding and relatively easy-going hike, as far as long hikes in the Canadian Rockies go.

 From the North Interlakes Parking Lot (in Peter Lougheed Provincial Park), take the path around Upper Kananaskis Lake towards Forks Campground (signs might also indicate South Kananaskis Pass).
 The trail rambles through beautiful and diverse terrain; the going is pretty good so far.
 Once you hit Forks campground (at 7.2 kms), you’ll head North toward Turbine Canyon.

 After you pitch your tent and set up camp, check out nearby Turbine Canyon.
 It’s a cool spot and quite a sight to behold but man, it’s a long drop!
-Guys, don’t be punks and give your girlfriend a heart attack by showing off and jumping over the narrow gaps; there’s absolutely no way to survive the fall.
+Guys, don’t be punks and give your girlfriend a heart attack by jumping over the narrow gaps; there’s absolutely no way to survive that fall.

-The next morning, I woke early and walked the remaining 2 kms to Maude Lake and North Kananaskis Pass, instant coffee in hand, to get a beautiful shot of the rising sun shining on the surrounding peaks.
+The next morning, I walked the remaining 2 kms to Maude Lake and North Kananaskis Pass, instant coffee in hand, to get a beautiful shot of the sun shining on the surrounding peaks.
 It’s a slightly uphill trek through meadows and small trees; not a problem, even at 7am.

-I returned to Turbine Campground to pack up my tent, then walked all the way back to the car in a few hours of easy rambling.
+I returned to Turbine Campground to pack up my tent, then walked the 16 kms back to the car in a few hours of easy rambling.
 Much more chill on the way back.
 This hike was the highlight of my summer!

 Day 1: Short hike from car to Forks Campground (7.2 kms), set up tent.